 This program is presented by Veronica Villalobos, Director of the Office of Diversity and Inclusion in the federal government's Office for Personnel Management.
 In this session, participants with and without disabilities

 Participants will learn more about the President’s Executive Order to increase federal employment of people with disabilities, and federal disability and recruitment hiring programs.

 Ms. Villalobos was appointed to the Senior Executive Service in October 2010.
 She currently holds the position of Director, Office of Diversity and Inclusion, with the Office of Personnel Management (OPM).
 In that capacity, she manages OPM's government-wide

 Prior to her current position, Ms. Villalobos was employed at the U.S. Equal Employment Opportunity Commission (EEOC or Commission), as one of the agency's first Honor Program Attorneys.
 From 2008 through 2010, she served as the Director of the Office

 Ms. Villalobos was born and raised in El Paso, Texas.
 She graduated from Saint Mary's College in South Bend, Indiana in 1996 with a Bachelor of Arts degree in Political Science and Psychology.
 After graduation, she received the Telecommunications Fellowship

-Cosponsored by the Advising and Testing Center.
+Cosponsored by the Department of Disability Access and Advising.

 Fraud, Waste, and Abuse Hotline

-© 2007–15 Indiana University of Pennsylvania
+© 2007–17 Indiana University of Pennsylvania

 1011 South Drive, Indiana, Pa.
 15705 | 724-357-2100